djgroen/FabSim3/docs/tutorials.md

 ```sh
 fab localhost install_plugin:<name of your plugin>
 ```
-7. You’re good to go, although you’ll inevitably will have to debug some of your modifications made in the second step of course.
+7. You’re good to go, although you’ll inevitably have to debug some of your modifications made in the second step of course.

 ### Writing a Plugin From scratch

 In this tutorial, we explain how to write a FabSim3 plugin from scratch.
-To keep simplicity, the basic functionalities are presented here, for more advanced and complicated functionalities, we suggest reader to have look at the current plugins presented in Section xx in this work.
+To keep simplicity, the basic functionalities are presented here, for more advanced and complicated functionalities, we suggest the reader to have a look at the current plugins presented in "plugins" section of this work.

 For this tutorial, a simple application, namely *cannon_app*, which calculates the range of a projectile fired at an angle is selected.
 By using simple physics rules, you can find how far a fired projectile will travel.
-The source code for this application, written in three of the most widely used languages: C,Java, and Python, is available here : <https://github.com/arabnejad/cannon_app>.
-The *cannon_app* reads the input parameters from a simple txt file and calculate the distance until ball hits the round.
+The source code for this application, written in three of the most widely used languages: C, Java, and Python, is available here : <https://github.com/arabnejad/cannon_app>.
+The *cannon_app* reads the input parameters from a simple txt file and calculates the distance until ball hits the round.
 How far the ball travels will depend on the input parameters such as : speed, angle, gravity, and air resistance.
-Figure below shows the sample input setting file and the generate output plot.
+Figure below shows the sample input setting file and the generated output plot.

 <figure>
    <img src="../images/canonsim_example.png" width="600">